Constrained Posterior Sampling: Time Series Generation with Hard Constraints: Conclusion

 \section{Conclusion}

-We proposed \projectname -- a novel training-free approach for constrained time series generation. \projectabbr\ is designed such that it exploits off-the-shelf optimization routines to perform a projection step towards the constraint set after every denoising step.
-Through an array of sample quality and constraint violation metrics, we empirically show that \projectabbr\ outperforms the state-of-the-art baselines in generating realistic samples that belong to a constraint set.
+We proposed \projectname (CPS) -- a novel training-free approach for constrained time series generation. \projectabbr\ utilizes off-the-shelf optimization routines to perform a projection step towards the constraint set after every denoising update.
+In a linear model setting, we provide convergence guarantees for \projectabbr\ under mild assumptions.
+Empirically, we show that \projectabbr\ outperforms the current state-of-the-art in generating realistic samples with superior constraint satisfaction.

-\textbf{Future work.} We aim to apply our approach for constrained trajectory generation in the robotics domain with dynamics constraints, typically modeled by neural networks.
+\textbf{Future work.} We aim to apply \projectabbr\ for constrained trajectory generation in the robotics domain with dynamic constraints typically modeled by neural networks.
 Additionally, constrained time series generation readily applies to style transfer applications.
 Hence, we plan on extending the current work to perform style transfer from one time series to another by perturbing statistical features.

-\textbf{Reproducibility.} The pseudo-code and hyper-parameter details have been provided in the Appendix to help reproduce the results reported in the paper.
-The source code will be released post publication.